mprosk/mtg_life_counter/README.md

 #### Random Number Generation

 While the button is held, a counter is continuously incremented.
 When the button is released, the value of this counter is used to calculate which player won the roll.
 This counter increments approximately every 1/64,000th of a second, so it is virtually impossible for a human to actuate the button quickly enough or precisely enough to influence the output of the roll.

-#  Next Hardware Revision

-List of features and fixes that will be considered in the next hardware revision

-#### Fixes

-- No digital out on A6 and A7 on Nano
-- Remove resistor to ground on power switch

-#### Possible Features/Improvements

-- Add 30 as an option in the staring life selector
-- Use rotary encoders
-- Look into more economic displays
-- SMD components
-- Integrated microcontroller
-- Smaller form factor
-- Battery powered